UMGGZ 22x6 [M4] GZ / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in the industry of new technologies – find application in computer drives, electric motors, medical devices or other advanced devices.
+- Significant importance in modern technologies – find application in HDD drives, electric motors, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets: